As an Amazon Associate I earn from qualifying purchases.

-- Place the granulated sugar into a small bowl, then, using a cookie scoop, drop balls of dough into the sugar and use your fingers to gently roll the ball in the sugar.
+- Place the granulated sugar into a small bowl, then, using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop balls of dough into the sugar and use your fingers to gently roll the ball in the sugar.
 When dough ball is completely covered in sugar, place on prepared baking sheet (8 per sheet).

 - Bake the cookies for 8-9 minutes, just until edges are set.
 Allow to cool on the baking sheet for 2-3 minutes before transferring to a wire rack to cool completely.
 Store cookies covered tightly at room temperature up to 1 week.
 Cookies freeze well, up to 3 months.
 Unbaked dough balls also freeze well, up to 3 months.
 Do not roll in sugar, thaw in refrigerator overnight, and roll in sugar before baking.